 During the second quarter of 2020, the Company reduced its LIBOR based debt to \$756.4 million (refer to Note 8 - Financing Arrangements), which was below the total notional amounts of our derivative instruments of \$850.0 million as of the date of the debt repayment.
-Consequently, concurrent with the repayment of the entire aggregate principal amount outstanding under the Second Lien Credit Agreement and prepayment of \$100.0 million aggregate principal amount of the first lien term loans outstanding under the First Lien Credit Agreement, we dedesignated and partially redesignated the derivative instruments.
+Consequently, concurrent with the repayment of the entire aggregate principal amount of our second lien term loans and prepayment of \$100.0 million aggregate principal amount of our first lien term loans, we dedesignated and partially redesignated the derivative instruments.
 As the forecasted interest payments on \$93.7 million not redesignated was probable to not occur, the Company reclassified the existing deferred loss on that portion of the derivative of \$3.3 million from AOCI into Interest expense, net on our Consolidated Statements of Operations.

-In the first quarter of 2021, concurrent with the prepayment of \$356.4 million aggregate principal amount of the first lien term loans outstanding under the First Lien Credit Agreement, we fully dedesignated the interest rate cap contract and partially dedesignated \$100.0 million of the notional amount of one of the forward-starting interest rate swap contracts.
+In the first quarter of 2021, concurrent with the prepayment of \$356.4 million aggregate principal amount of our first lien term loans, we fully dedesignated the interest rate cap contract and partially dedesignated \$100.0 million of the notional amount of one of the forward-starting interest rate swap contracts.
 In the third quarter of 2021, the Company redesignated \$100.0 million of available notional of the partially dedesignated forward-starting interest rate swap contract and redesignated \$100.0 million of available notional of the interest-rate cap contract in connection with the incurrence of an incremental \$200.0 million of variable-rate debt under the First Lien Credit Agreement.
-As of December 31, 2021, \$400.0 million of the notional amount of the interest rate cap contract is not designated as an accounting hedge.
-Gains and losses resulting from valuation adjustments on dedesignated portions of our derivative contract subsequent to dedesignation of hedge accounting are recorded within Interest expense, net on our Consolidated Statements of Operations.
-As it is not probable the forecasted transaction will not occur, the amounts in Accumulated other comprehensive income (loss) as of the date of dedesignation will be released based on our original forecast.